Veer181/Real_Time_Messaging/README.md

 2.  **Access the Application**
     Open your web browser and navigate to `http://localhost:3000`.

-You should now see the messaging application, populated with the initial data.
+You should now see the messaging application, populated with the initial data and ready to use.